 If you’re supporting a young person who hears voices or has similar experiences, you’re welcome to email us too.

 Online Peer Support Forum

-We have set up a new online peer support forum that you can find at http://forum.voicecollective.co.uk.
+We have set up an online peer support forum that you can find at http://forum.voicecollective.co.uk.

 This is a space for young people who hear voices, see visions or have other similar experiences to connect with each other – with the support facilitators.
 It gives you the chance to share a bit about your experiences, how they affect you and what is going on in your life at the moment (the good and the not-so-good).
 The forum is a space you can think about ways of dealing with things you find difficult, as well as checking in and sharing some of the things that are going well.